 The Cahal Pech Maya Ruins are usually combined with The Xunantunich Maya Ruins or River Canoeing on the Macal River, Horseback Riding, Butterfly Farm or any other half day tour.

 Duration: Approx 2.5 hours at each site.

 What to Bring: Sunscreen, sun glasses, solid hiking shoes, bug repellent, camera, hat, water.

-Note: These are both half day tours which may be combined with other activities in the area.
+Note: These tours may be combined with other activities in the area since they are both half day tours.
 These sites are within close proximity to San Ignacio Town & Succotz Village or Benque Viejo Town.
 Light physical activity will be required for those who wish to explore the Mayan ruins on foot.
 Please wear appropriate walking & climbing shoes.
 These tours are suitable for all ages.